Piash Ahmed Nova

-Piash Ahmed Nova (পিয়াস আহমেদ নোভা; born 25 September 2005) is a Bangladeshi professional footballer who plays as a striker for Bangladesh Football League club Fortis FC.
+Piash Ahmed Nova (পিয়াস আহমেদ নোভা; born 25 September 2005) is a Bangladeshi professional footballer who plays as a striker for Bangladesh Football League club Fortis.

 Early career

 Piash Ahmed Nova was born in Amla Union of Kushtia District.
 He is from a family of three brothers and one sister.
 His older brother, Pial Ahmed Shiva, helped him get admitted to Bangladesh Krira Shikkha Protishtan (BKSP), where Nova participated in many football tournaments while continuing his education.
 In 2020, he scored a hat-trick for BSKP in the third place playoff of the 9th Bangladesh Games against Satkhira District.

 Club career

 Alamgir Somaj Kollayan KS

 In 2021, Nova joined Alamgir Somaj Kollayan KS during the Super League round of the initially delayed 2019–20 Dhaka Third Division League season.
 On 28 August 2021, he scored a goal in a 8–1 victory over Asaduzzaman FA.
 On 9 September 2021, Nova scored a hat-trick in the season-ending game against The Muslim Institute, during a 6–0 victory.
 Eventually, Nova ended his first season playing domestic football with 4 goals from 4 matches, as the club mainly consisting of BKSP students went onto lift the league title.